 “This is train…” he said, matter of factly.

 We seemed to have got off on the wrong foot.
 He took my passport, but without even looking at it he leaned close to me.

 “Why you transit Romania?” he prodded.
-I could smell his breath.
-It was stale.
+His breath was stale.

 I told him we were travelling down from London to Greece.

-“Why you not go straight to Greece?” he asked, not wanting on answer.
+“Why you not just go straight to Greece?” he asked, not wanting an answer.